Guelph Rowing Club

-Guelph Rowing Club (GRC) is a community rowing club located on Guelph Lake, a dammed reservoir on the Speed River, just north of the Ontario, Canada city of Guelph.
+Guelph Rowing Club (GRC) is a community rowing club located on Guelph Lake, a dammed reservoir on the Speed River, just north of the Guelph, Ontario, Canada.
 Rowing has been practised on Guelph Lake since the reservoir's construction in the mid 1970s.
 The current club was established in 1998 in coordination with the staging of rowing events for that year's Ontario Summer Games.